emilianvrd/Maneuvers/Flourishes.md

 ### Quaking Stomp
 Earth, Nature, Spell\
 You stomp the ground with such force that it creates a minor earthquake.
 Each creature within 30m of you must make a Might saving throw.
 On a failure, a target takes 4d12 bludgeoning damage and is knocked prone.
 Objects and structures in the area takes the same amount of damage (no save).
+You can use this Flourish three times per day.

+### Rapid Fire
+Ranged\
+2 action\
+You can quickly fire multiple shots with greater control.
+Make four Ranged Strikes.
+You can use this Flourish three times per day.

 ### Ray of Enfeeblement
 Debuff, Necromancy, Spell\
 2 actions\
 A ray with the power to sap a foe's strength flashes from your hand.
 A target within 24m of you must make a Might saving throw.
 Each creature within 10m of the original target must also make this Might saving throw.
 On a failure, the target takes a -2 penalty attack rolls and ability checks for 1 minute.
+You can use this Flourish three times per day.

+### Saving Slash
+Reaction\
+You quickly whirl your blade or dodge out of the way, trying to deflect enough momentum to avoid the worst of a dangerous attack.
+As a reaction when hit by a critical hit, you can cause the attack to become a normal hit instead.
 You can use this Flourish three times per day.

 ### Shield Block
 Shield\